 Under section 3(4)(b) the Commissioner's decision under section 24(2) is subject to objection and appeal.
-Should the debtors' allowance be denied, the taxpayer is entitled to object and appeal against the Commissioner's decision in accordance with Chapter 9 of the Tax Administration Act 28 of 2011.
-Under section 102 of the Tax Administration Act, the burden of proving, amongst others, that an amount is deductible rests with the taxpayer.
+Should the debtors' allowance be denied, the taxpayer is entitled to object and appeal against the Commissioner's decision under section 81(1) read with rule 4 of the rules promulgated under section 107A.